 Many experience asbestos exposure through the workplace.
 Workplaces may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
 Filing a suit helps to raise the awareness of job safety.

-Asbestos can be found in factories, warehouses, hospitals, schools, homes built before 1980, construction sites, and in many military installations.
-According to the National Institute for Occupational Safety and Health (NIOSH), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
-Thousands of American workers are still exposed to asbestos each year.
+Asbestos was found in paper mills built before 1980.
+According to the National Institute for Occupational Safety and Health (NIOSH), there are several different jobs that can expose paper mill workers to asbestos.
+Thousands of paper mill workers are still exposed to toxins each year.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature.
 It is estimated that there will be thousands of new cases due to the latency period of 20-50 years after being first exposed to asbestos.